adobe/helix-home/hackathons/5-bsl.md

 > What are you planning to show at the end of the week?

+* Refine our on-call policy (see [here](https://github.com/adobe/project-helix/pull/382) for initial discussion)
+* Discuss and work on next UI iteration with @kamendola
 * put down the topic – and the people that would like to discuss it like @mygithubid

 ### Attendees